 \subsection{Implementation Details}

-\paragraph{Stage 1: Foundational Semantic Grounding.} The 2D teacher model, $\Phi_{2D}$, is a pre-trained DINOv3 with a ViT-Large backbone, with its weights kept frozen throughout the process.
-For each 3D object in our pre-training dataset, we render $V=12$ RGB views at a resolution of 224x224.
+\paragraph{Stage 0: 2D Semantic Knowledge Extraction.} The 2D teacher model, $\Phi_{2D}$, is a pretrained DINOv3 with a ViT-Large backbone, with its weights kept frozen throughout the process.
+For each 3D object in our pretraining dataset, we render $V=12$ RGB views at a resolution of 224x224.
+These views are rendered from camera poses uniformly distributed around the object to maximize the coverage of its visible surface.
 We extract dense features from the final layer of $\Phi_{2D}$ and lift them back to the 3D point cloud using an inverse projection and nearest-neighbor interpolation, resulting in the per-point semantic feature set $F^{2D}$.

-\paragraph{Stage 2: Structured Representation Learning.} Our 3D backbone, $\Phi_{3D}$, is a PointMAE-style transformer encoder with $12$ blocks and an embedding dimension of $384$.
+\paragraph{Stage 1: Cross-Modal Affinity Transfer (CMAT).} Our 3D backbone, $\Phi_{3D}$, is a PointMAE-style transformer encoder with $12$ blocks and an embedding dimension of $384$.
 The input point cloud is grouped into $64$ patches.
 For the geometric reconstruction task, we employ a high masking ratio of $60\%$.
-The weights for the combined pre-training objective are set to $\lambda_{\mathrm{rec}}=1.0$, $\lambda_{\mathrm{aff}}=0.1$, and $\lambda_{\mathrm{div}}=0.2$.
-We pre-train the model for $150$ epochs with a batch size of $128$ using the AdamW optimizer.
+The weights for the combined pretraining objective are set to $\lambda_{\mathrm{rec}}=1.0$, $\lambda_{\mathrm{aff}}=0.1$, and $\lambda_{\mathrm{div}}=0.2$.
+We pretrain the model for $150$ epochs with a batch size of $128$ using the AdamW optimizer.
 The learning rate starts at $1\text{e-}4$ and decays following a cosine schedule with a warmup period of $15$ epochs.

-\paragraph{Stage 3: Prompt-driven Task Adaptation.} For prompt encoding, the text encoder $\Phi_{\mathrm{text}}$ is a pre-trained RoBERTa-base model~\cite{roberta}.
-The visual prompt encoder $\Phi_{\mathrm{img}}$ is a pre-trained DINOv3 with a ViT-Base backbone.
+\paragraph{Stage 2: Lightweight Affordance Segmentor.} For prompt encoding, the text encoder $\Phi_{\mathrm{text}}$ is a pretrained RoBERTa-base model~\cite{roberta}.
+The visual prompt encoder $\Phi_{\mathrm{img}}$ is a pretrained DINOv3 with a ViT-B backbone.
 The weights of both prompt encoders are kept frozen during fine-tuning.
-The Cross-modal Affordance Segmentation Transformer (CAST) is built with $L=6$ co-attentional fusion blocks.
+The affordance segmentor is built with $L=6$ co-attentional fusion blocks.
 All input point clouds for downstream tasks are uniformly sampled to $2048$ points.
-During fine-tuning, we employ a differential learning rate: the pre-trained backbone $\Phi_{3D}$ uses a lower learning rate of $1\text{e-}5$, while the newly initialized CAST modules and segmentation head use a higher rate of $1\text{e-}4$.
+During fine-tuning, we employ a differential learning rate: the pretrained backbone $\Phi_{3D}$ uses a lower learning rate of $1\text{e-}5$, while the newly initialized modules in segmentor and segmentation head use a higher rate of $1\text{e-}4$.
 The weights for the segmentation loss are $\lambda_{\mathrm{focal}}=1.0$ and $\lambda_{\mathrm{dice}}=1.0$.
 Each model is fine-tuned for $100$ epochs with a batch size of $16$.
 All three stages are conducted on $4$ NVIDIA RTX 3090 GPUs.